FREE WORKSHOP: LEARN HOW TO MAKE $3K AS A GARDEN CONSULTANT - REGISTER HERE

 If you go out of town or something and come back to a watermelon long past its prime, you can always cut it open and save your own watermelon seeds.

-over ripe cucumber
+over ripe watermelon

 How Many Watermelons Can You Harvest from One Plant?